lucasfurno/docs_en/edge-orchestrator/index.md

 An Azion Edge Orchestrator agent is installed on the edge nodes and provides end-to-end encrypted remote node management from the control panel ([Real-Time Manager](https://manager.azion.com/)) based in the cloud and API.
 It can be deployed in two different ways:

 1. Through manual installation on each edge node; or
-2. Automatic installation along with the operating system (a Linux distro or the image of a client's OS) or hardware supplier (an SD-WAN router, a network switch or a Linux server).
-Customers can use an automatic registration mode, which makes it simpler to deploy (new node locations or using automatic node scaling), update and manage a large number of scaling edge nodes.
+2. Automatic installation along with the operating system: a Linux distro or the image of a client's OS or hardware supplier, for example: an SD-WAN router, a network switch or a Linux server.
+Customers can use an automatic registration mode, which makes it simpler to deploy (for example: new node locations or using automatic node scaling), update and manage a large number of scaling edge nodes.

 All services linked to edge nodes will be orchestrated and configured from the moment the device is authorized via the control panel.
 The orchestration is done sequentially and respects the dependencies between resources and triggers needed for its configuration.